nicky-nym/nicky-nym.github.io/pages/kinematic.md

 > "Corner lots are significantly more valuable than mid-block lots, according to the study, and lots in close proximity to Broadway, which runs the length of the island, also have higher values."[^manhattan]

+### San Francisco land value

+> "The San Francisco metro area [the counties of San Francisco, Alameda, Marin, Contra Costa, and San Mateo] is the third most valuable region in America based on the value of its residential real estate.
+The area's total residential real estate value hit an astonishing $1.3 trillion and it's outranked only by the Los Angeles and New York metro areas, with total residential real estate values of $2.2 trillion and $2.6 trillion, respectively." ...
+"San Francisco is one of three cities nationwide that can claim a market value higher than Apple Inc.'s $1 trillion."[^hoeven]

+[^hoeven]: ["What's worth more: All of San Francisco's residential real estate or Apple Inc.?"](https://www.bizjournals.com/sanfrancisco/news/2018/08/29/value-sf-real-estate-homes.html).
+Emily Hoeven, _San Francisco Business Times_.
+29 August 2018.

 ### African land value

 > In Africa "we should be building 40 million new homes or 160 Atlantas every year. ...